Sanders0301/DataAnnotator/README.md

 3. Visit <a href="http://127.0.0.1/">http://127.0.0.1/</a>.

 For futher sessions, the local server can be started directly by running `python manage.py runserver 0.0.0.0:80`.

-## Documentation

-Documentation to help with setting up and using Markup can be found <a href="https://www.getmarkup.com/doc">here</a>.

 ## Features